Capital Gains Tax in Portugal 2026: A Complete Guide to Selling Your Home

 Tel.+351 967604141.
 E-Mail: ppettermann@remax.pt

-• Cascais & Estoril: (Premium market, villas, and investment properties)
+• Cascais & Estoril: Residential market, premium properties, and investment opportunities

-• Lisbon: (Apartments, renovation projects, and historic districts)
+• Lisbon: Apartments, renovation projects, and historic neighborhoods

-• Oeiras & Sintra: (Family market and luxury residential properties)
+• Oeiras & Sintra: Family homes and luxury residential market

 By Pedro Pettermann